Lamu at Last

 Dinner, then Back to Lamu (or Vice Versa)

 Be sure to take a boat back to Lamu town before dark as the prices for the boats go up considerably.
-If you want to stay for dinner, make sure you ask the staff to help arrange transport back to not risk getting ripped off.
-We didn’t stay in Shella for dinner so we don’t have any recommendations, sorry.
+Otherwise, if you want to stay for dinner, make sure you ask the staff to help arrange transport back to not risk getting ripped off.
+We didn't stay in Shela for dinner so we don't have any recommendations, sorry.
 But, the octopus salad I had for lunch at Peponi was worth its considerable price.

 Tips / Other Things to Do in Lamu Town

 - Ladies – Bring a couple pairs of thin, long pants and loose tops.
 Lamu Town is Muslim so be respectful and dress appropriately (even though it is 30+ degrees celsius and 90% humidity)